jeremyperkin/FireFox-uBo-rice/README.md

 This will assist you in creating your own dark or color theme for uBlock Origin.

-The theme changing is even easier.... just paste the contents of colors.css into your colors.css file
+The theme changing is even easier.... just paste the contents of colors.css into your CSS file which has your colors.  (some have a seperate colors.css as seen here.
+Others put it in userContent.css.
+BEST PRACTIVE put this in COLORS.CSS

 NOTE: There are a few changes that might be made later with this.
 Currently working and Tested.